HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-22][Active] https://github.com/rust-lang/rust-log-analyzer - Analyzing Travis and Azure Pipelines logs to find encountered errors.The Rust Log Analyzer (RLA) is a tool that analyzes the CI build logs of the rust-lang/rust repository with the purpose of automatically extracting error messages from failed builds.
 [2019-10-28][Active] https://github.com/slog-rs/slog - Structured, contextual, extensible, composable logging for Rust. slog is an ecosystem of reusable components for structured, extensible, composable and contextual logging for Rust.
 The ambition is to be The Logging Library for Rust. slog should accommodate a variety of logging features and requirements.
 If there is a feature that you need and standard log crate is missing, slog should have it.
 This power comes with a little steeper learning curve, so if you experience any problems, please join slog-rs gitter channel to get up to speed.
 If you'd like to take a quick, convenient route, consider using sloggers wrapper library.
 [2019-10-28][Active] https://github.com/Xudong-Huang/minsql - MinSQL is a log search engine designed with simplicity in mind to the extent that no SDK is needed to interact with it, most programming languages and tools have some form of http request capability (ie: curl) and that's all you need to interact with MinSQL.
+[2019-10-29][Active] https://github.com/awslabs/flowgger - Flowgger is a fast, simple and lightweight data collector written in Rust.
+It reads log entries over a given protocol, extracts them, decodes them using a given format, re-encodes them into a different format, and asynchronously pushes the result into a remote data store.
+Flowgger is designed to be: Paranoid: it carefully validates input data to prevent injection of malformed/incomplete records down the chain; Safe: written in Rust, without any unsafe code; Fast: even though messages are systematically parsed and validated, Flowgger is orders of magnitude faster than Logstash and Fluentd; Standalone: it comes as a single executable file, and doesn't require a JVM.
+Flowgger supports common input types: stdin, UDP, TCP, TLS and Redis, as well as multiple input formats: JSON (GELF), LTSV, Cap'n Proto and RFC5424.
+Normalized messages can be sent to Kafka, Graylog, to downstream Flowgger servers, or to other log collectors for further processing. https://github.com/awslabs/flowgger/wiki

 ### Async & Parallel computing
 [2019-10-18][Active] https://github.com/Matthias247/futures-intrusive